Below are some frequently asked questions. If you have a question that is not answered here please feel free to contact me.

-A My office and therapy room is located in Birmingham City Centre (B1), near to the Mailbox.
+A My office and therapy room is located on Calthorpe Road in Edgbaston, Birmingham.
 Easily accessible by car and public transport.
-I offer individual therapy (Counselling & Psychotherapy) and supervision at the city centre location only.

-Please refer to the Locations page for further details.
+Please refer to the Location page for further details.

 Q What days & times do you work?

-A I offer day and evening appointment times during the week: Monday, Tuesday, & Wednesday from 11am-9pm, and Thursday from 2-9pm.
+A I offer day and evening appointment times during the week: Monday, Tuesday, & Wednesday from 2pm-9pm, and Thursday from 11-9pm.
 I’m not available for individual counselling or psychotherapy appointments on Friday’s but I am available for supervision sessions.